EmberEmu/Hexi/README.md

 }
 ```

-Because `binary_stream` is a template, it's easiest to allow the compiler to perform type deduction magic.
+This example is fully portable and is even independent of the platform byte order.
+By specifying the endianness of the stream, it'll automagically convert all endian-sensitive data to the requested byte order.
+The default argument is `hexi::endian::native`, which will perform no conversions, while `hexi::endian::big` and `hexi::endian::little` will perform conversions if required.

+If your protocol contains mixed endianness, you can use the endian adaptors to specify the desired byte order when streaming
+the data, as shown in the above example.

+Best of all, because this is handled by templates, there is zero runtime cost if no conversion is required
+(i.e. that is the native byte order matches the requested byte order) and constant values can be converted
+at compile-time.
+For example, specifying `hexi::endian::little` on a little-endian platform will generate zero
+code.

+`docs/examples/endian.cpp` provides examples for byte order handling functionality.

-If you want the function bodies to be in a source file, it's recommended that you provide your own `using` alias for your `binary_stream` type.
+As for the serialisation functions, if you want the function bodies to be in a source file, it's recommended that you provide your own `using` alias for your `binary_stream` type.
-The alternative is to use the polymorphic equivalents, `pmc::buffer_adaptor` and `pmc::binary_stream`, which allow you to change the underlying buffer type at runtime but at the cost of virtual call overhead and lacking some functionality that doesn't mesh well with polymorphism.
+The alternative is to use the polymorphic equivalents, `pmc::buffer_adaptor` and `pmc::binary_stream`, which allow you to change the underlying buffer type at runtime but at the potential cost of virtual call overhead (devirtualisation not withstanding) and lacking some functionality that doesn't mesh well with polymorphism.

 How you structure your code is up to you, this is just one way of doing it.